When you see a homeopath it’s their job to get a thorough understanding of your health and the exact symptoms you are experiencing.

 Preparing for your appointment

-To get the most out of a consultation, it is helpful to make some notes beforehand and to think through all the issues that are affecting your health.
+To get the most out of your consultation, it is helpful to make some notes beforehand and to think through all the issues that are affecting your health.
 Some homeopaths ask new patients to complete a questionnaire before their first appointment.
 This is a helpful way of saving time and to your advantage to do so if requested.

 At the end of the consultation your homeopath will give you a prescription and advise you how often to take the medicine.
-Homeopathy is usually taken in tablet or pillule form, but is also available in liquid and powder form.
+Homeopathy is usually taken in tablet or pillule form, but is also available in liquid and powder.
 You may be prescribed a homeopathic gel or cream for topical use as well.

-The first follow up consultation will usually be around four weeks after the first prescription, although in some cases it may be sooner.
+Your first follow up consultation will usually be around four weeks after the first prescription, although in some cases it may be sooner.
 The session will be shorter, and the homeopath will ask about changes that have occurred, using their detailed notes as a reference point, before deciding on the next course of treatment.